clement-boateng/penetration-testing-lab/README.md

 **Goal:** Map the target's attack surface before attempting any exploitation.

-The first step was confirming the attacker machine's own IP address to avoid scanning the wrong host — a basic but critical step in any engagement.
+The first step was confirming the attacker machine's own IP address to avoid scanning the wrong host, a basic but critical step in any engagement.

 ```bash
 ip a
 ```

-*Figure 1 — Identifying the attacker's IP address*
+*Figure 1 : Identifying the attacker's IP address*

 Host discovery was then performed to confirm the target was live on the network.